himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 configurator](https://ergodox-ez.com/pages/oryx) with two goals in mind:

 * To learn the standard layout that the board shipped with was, and

-* To make any initial changes to the layout I *knew* I would want (ctrl in the caps lock location, for example)
+    lock location, for example)

 After a few minutes of scanning and tweaking, I had my first layout to flash.